storyprotocol/documentation/docs/Developers/sdk-v13-migration-guide.md

 The function now has 1 extra parameter:

-1. `allowDuplicates`: Indicates whether the license terms can be attached to the same IP ID or not.
+1. `allowDuplicates`: Set to true to allow minting an NFT with a duplicate `nftMetadataHash`.

 The function has also modified `request.terms` to be `request.licenseTermsData`, which now also takes a `licenseConfig` as described [here](https://docs.story.foundation/docs/license-config-hook#/).